 If you are unable to join us at Craiglockhart Campus, you will be able to watch the concert through the live stream produced by Edinburgh Napier University BA Film/TV students, from the university’s YouTube channel: https://bit.ly/2kfFrnC

 Are you a musician and would like to get involved in the global orchestra?

-Musicians of all ages and abilities are warmly welcome to join the global orchestra on 11 November using social media platforms and the hashtags #iPlay4Peace, #ArmisticeConcert and #Concert4Cooperation.
-A Facebook page has been established to instil a sense of community as well as a means to post updates and share the Armistice score in PDF format.
+Musicians of all ages and abilities are warmly welcome to join the global orchestra on Sunday 10 November using social media platforms and the hashtag #iPlay4Peace.
+A Facebook page has been established as a means to instil a sense of community and post updates: https://bit.ly/2jWMO33

 Professor Andrea Nolan, Principal of Edinburgh Napier University, said:

 "The concert will prove a powerful and emotive event where musicians, from across the globe, will play in unison in the spirit of cooperation, commemoration and peace using modern technology.
 It is a great privilege for Edinburgh Napier University to host the central concert on the afternoon of 11 November from Craiglockhart Campus, the site of a former military hospital which treated shell-shocked officers during World War One, which will serve to bring a rich repertoire of musical talent together for this very special event.

 Neil Mclennan, Senior Lecturer and Director of Leadership Programmes, University of Aberdeen and Wilfred Owen’s Edinburgh 100 Chairman, said:

 "World War One was supposed to be the war to end all wars.
 We know through history this was not the case and the Paris Peace Conference did not bring peace in the future.
 Through #iPlay4Peace we want to show that creativity and cooperation can happen across borders and can conquer conflict.